 The National Fostering Agency carers receive a weekly fostering allowance paid directly into their bank account and the level of this allowance is dependent on the type/complexity of placement provided.
-In addition, all carers also receive a maintenance payment covering clothing, pocket money, birthday, and seasonal allowances for the child/young person placed.
-Foster carers are also paid a holiday allowance equivalent to two weeks of fostering allowance.
+The fostering allowance includes a maintenance payment covering clothing, pocket money, birthday, and seasonal allowances for the child/young person placed and the carer reward element.
 Savings for children in care are deducted at source and saved in individual accounts administered by the NFA Group.

-Detailed information and guidance on rates and allowances are made available to each foster carer.
+Detailed information and guidance on rates and allowances are made available to each foster carer through our agency Finance Guide - last updated April 2025.
 All foster carers are provided with an Annual Statement.
 Foster Carers are self-employed and must seek their own advice on liability for Income Tax and National Insurance.
 This can be accessed through Fostering Network, of which membership is funded for all foster carers by the NFA Group.